patchedByBatman/am-press.github.io/content/posts/maths/NMPC-Two-Wheel-Bicycle-Model.md

 tags: ["Nonlinear Control", "NMPC"]
 collapsible: true
 ---

 ## Introduction
-I have recently read a paper named "A Nonlinear Model Predictive Control Strategy for Autonomous Racing of Scale Vehicles" by Vittorio Cataffo et al., [1].
+I recently read a paper named "A Nonlinear Model Predictive Control Strategy for Autonomous Racing of Scale Vehicles" by Vittorio Cataffo et al., [1].
 After reading the paper, I have decided to implement the proposed system in [Python3](https://www.python.org/) using [OpEn](https://alphaville.github.io/optimization-engine/).
 To study it further, I will be modifying the method to prioritize *road safe* features over minimum lap time.
 The purpose of this article is to showcase the formulation and simulation results of an NMPC controlled vehicle system that is *road safe* (at least in simulations).
 As a part of experimentation, I will be modifying the approach as the need arises and I will be updating this article by adding new sections accordingly.
 Going forward, the symbol **ఠ** will be used at the beginning of a section to indicate that a *road safety* feature is being introduced.
 Throughout this article the right-hand coordinate space is used with the z-axis pointing vertically up, the angles and rotations in counter-clockwise (CCW) direction are taken as positive.

 ### Software Used
 1. **[Python3](https://www.python.org/):** An open-source high-level interpreted programming language.